Elizabeth Stride: Funeral

-Elizabeth Stride was buried on Saturday 6 October 1888 in the East London Cemetery, located within the east London district of Plaistow.
-Her funeral was attended by a small number of mourners, and the costs were provided at the expense of the parish by the undertaker, a Mr Hawkes.
+Stride was buried on Saturday 6 October 1888 in the East London Cemetery, located in the east London district of Plaistow.
+Her funeral was attended by a small number of mourners, and the costs were provided at the expense of the parish by the undertaker, Mr Hawkes.

 Stride's headstone is inscribed with her name and the years of her birth and death.